ruben-dario-andrade/ExploreFantasy/README.md

 For reference: https://developers.google.com/ar/discover/supported-devices

-Run on an AR enable emulator
+Run on an AR enabled emulator

 In general: x86, x86-64  API 27+,